Internal links are a crucial part of a successful SEO strategy.

 - Add several new paragraphs throughout, adding additional or updated information.

-- And, this is important: Add several new internal links to content that you’ve recently created.
-Linking isn’t only about linking new content to older content.
+Remember, internal linking isn’t only about linking new content to older content.
 It’s also about circling back to older content and creating internal links that connect to your newer work.

 You’re accomplishing two things by doing this.

-- First, you’re updating old content, which improves its ranking value.
+- It updates old content, which improves its ranking value.

-- Second, you’re creating an internal link between an old established page on the site and a new not-so-established page.
+- It creates an internal link between an old established page on the site and a new not-so-established page.

 Do you have pages on your website that convert visitors more than other pages?